Go On (TV series): Development and production

 NBC ordered Go On to pilot in January 2012.
 Matthew Perry was announced as the series' lead actor on March 1.
 Creator Scott Silveri, who worked with Perry on Friends, claims he subconsciously wrote the part for him.

 On April 20, 2012, the pilot became the first of the 2012–13 American television season to gain a series order of thirteen episodes.
 Go On aired its pilot on August 8, 2012, during the 2012 Summer Olympics, as a "sneak preview", and was picked up for a full season of twenty-two episodes, on October 2, 2012.
 Episode eight was originally scheduled for October 30, 2012, but was pre-empted by coverage of Hurricane Sandy.
 The last two episodes were aired on Thursday unlike the other episodes which aired on Tuesday.

+Post-airing

+In July 2023, the creator Scott Silveri talked about the series upon learning about the DVD release 11 years later.
+He said, "It was such a fun show to do.
+There were so many great people involved in it.
+I keep in touch with a couple of them; Julie White, I talk to from time to time.
+Matthew, I talked to far too infrequently.
+But if all I get out of it is a little trip down memory lane for me, great.
+And if it could be introduced to a couple more people…I do feel like it’s one of those shows that…if you could get those numbers now it would run for 30 years.
+And you can play that game with so many different shows from back then.”
+Silveri was also open to returning to the show if there was an opportunity.
+He remarked, “If they want to get the band back together, have NBC or literally anyone else call me—I’ll do it...I’ll do it on network.
+I’ll do it on streaming.
+I’ll do it in the parking lot of Bob’s Big Boy, whatever they want.”